PipedreamHQ/pipedream/docs/docs/workflows/settings/README.md

 ### Execution Timeout Limit

-Workflows have a default [execution limit](/limits/#time-per-execution), which defines the time workflows can run for a single invocation until they're timed out.
+Workflows have a default [execution limit](/limits/#time-per-execution), which defines the time the workflow can run for a single execution until it's timed out.

 If your workflow times out, and needs to run for longer than the [default limit](/limits/#time-per-execution), you can change that limit here.